Ajiboyeniola/lead-scoring/README.md

 ## Future Work

-- **FastAPI deployment** — serve the model as a REST API so any system can score leads in real time (in progress — see `lead-scoring-api` repository)
+- **FastAPI deployment** — serve the model as a REST API so any system can score leads in real time
 - **Docker containerisation** — package the API so it runs consistently in any environment
 - **Cloud deployment** — deploy to Railway or AWS for a live, shareable endpoint
 - **Power BI dashboard** — visualise lead scores, tier distributions, and business impact metrics for stakeholders